DavisMakerspace/dmsWPtheme/README.md

-# dmsWPtheme, Davis Makerspace's Custom Wordpress Theme
+# dmsWPtheme

-#### For those not familiar with building WP themes, here is a basic tutorial:
+## Davis Makerspace's Custom Wordpress Theme

-https://www.taniarascia.com/developing-a-wordpress-theme-from-scratch/
+For those not familiar with building WP themes, here is a basic tutorial: https://www.taniarascia.com/developing-a-wordpress-theme-from-scratch/

 ## This theme contains <a href="https://getbootstrap.com/docs/4.0/getting-started/contents/">Bootstrap 4</a>